zjwinn/MAS-Summary-Script/README.md

 ## Table of Contents

+- Introduction
+- Workflow
+- Sections of the script
+- Input files
+- Output files

 ## Introduction
 This script was written for the express purpose of taking a variant calling format (VCF) file and a haplotyping file (tab delimited file) to produce a marker assisted selection (MAS) report.
 Below is a summary of the code and its functions.